Free Scarf Crochet Pattern

 There you have it!
 Your very own Fairbrook Scarf!

-While you’re here why not take a look at my other patterns?!
+While you’re here why not take a look at my other free crochet patterns?!

 If you’d like to stay In The Loop with all things Through The Loop Yarn Craft join the Newsletter for a special gift and updates of pattern releases and special offers!